Trustees act personally. As noted in the Supreme Court judgment in Macalister Todd Phillips Bodkins v AMP:

 “Liabilities incurred by a trustee in relation to a trust are always the personal liabilities of the trustee … A creditor has a personal right to sue a trustee and to get judgment and make the trustee bankrupt.”

-A myth that continues to be perpetrated is that an independent trustee has no personal liability unless the trustee commits a breach of trust.
+A myth that continues to be perpetrated is that trustees can have all costs and expenses met from the trust.

-This popular webinar, which will include a case book will consider recent case law developments, canvasses how and why trustee liability arises, common breaches of trust, what trustees can do to protect themselves and the extent to which trustees can limit their liability and seek indemnity from the trust fund.
+This popular webinar, which will include a case book will consider recent case law developments, canvasses how and why trustee liability arises, common breaches of trust, what trustees can do to protect themselves and the extent to which trustees can limit their liability and seek indemnity from the trust fund with specific consideration of the Trusts Act 2019.

 This webinar, which will conclude with a question and answer section, will consider the outcome of recent cases to demonstrate how trustee liability arises and the practical steps that can be taken to manage the risks of trusteeship.